superna9999/meta-meson/README.md

  - seirobotics-sei510: .wic image to be booted using vendor u-boot

 Available S922X machines are :
+ - hardkernel-odroidn2: complete bootable .wic sdcard image with mainline U-boot
- - hardkernel-odroidn2: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidn2-sdboot: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidn2plus: complete bootable .wic sdcard image with mainline U-boot
- - hardkernel-odroidn2plus: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidn2plus-sdboot: .wic image to be booted using vendor u-boot

 Available A311D machines are :
  - khadas-vim3 : complete bootable .wic sdcard image with mainline U-boot